 Since companies reports deferred revenue in the subsequent quarters, the amount has to be deducted from the deferred revenue account.
-Any amount that a company expects to report as revenue within the next 12 month falls under the short-term category or current liability.
-And, anything that falls over twelve months would come under long term deferred revenues.
+Any amount that a company expects to report as revenue within the next 12 months falls under the short-term category or current liability.
+And anything that falls over twelve months would come under long-term deferred revenues.

-A subscription service provider who offers different packages will get the subscription amount up front.
+A subscription service provider who offers different packages will get the subscription amount upfront.
 For instance, an online magazine offering subscription service will have monthly, half-yearly and annual packages.
-When the customer opts for the half-yearly package, he or she is paying upfront for those six months.
+When the customer opts for the half-yearly package, they are paying upfront for those six months.
 However, the company evenly distributes the payment over six months and shows it in the income statement for each month.

 Let’s understand this with the help of a simple example.
 Assume you have a subscription to a magazine for six months, and you pay the full amount of $24 ($4 per month) upfront.
 The magazine will put the full amount in the short-term deferred revenues line and add it as cash in the balance sheet.
 Now, for each month, it will move $4 out of the deferred revenues to report it as revenue in the income statement.